 Long Island gym owners and residents raring for in-person workouts are pumped by a new appreciation for the great outdoors.

-Exercising inside fitness facilities remains off-limits due to COVID-19 risks, but clubs are going beyond virtual sessions by using their outside spaces as alfresco classrooms for socially-distanced spinning, kickboxing, CrossFit, circuit training and yoga.
+Exercising inside fitness facilities remains off-limits due to COVID-19 until Aug.
+24, but clubs are going beyond virtual sessions by using their outside spaces as alfresco classrooms for socially-distanced spinning, kickboxing, CrossFit, circuit training and yoga.

 “This is a first for us,” said Sofia Christopoulos, 29, general manager of 3-year-old Firm Athletics in Locust Valley, where you can pedal off pounds on stationary bikes in the parking lot.
 “No one’s walking around while spinning, so this was the safest class to take outside.”
 As at other gyms, cleaning and sanitizing is in high gear here.